 Having a chronic medical condition isn’t the end of the world.
 Knowledge will only help both of you be better prepared to look out for each other.
 Early testing for conditions like diabetes, high blood pressure, kidney disease, etc., will enable couples to seek medical assistance early enough and also make the necessary lifestyle changes.
 When it comes to your health, it is always good to know as this sets you on a path to making healthy life choices.

-It’s better to be on the safe side when it comes to knowing your sexual health status before getting married.
+It’s better to be on the safe side when it comes to knowing your sexual health status.
+This is why we think you should do these 5 medical tests before marriage.
 Being aware of any issues or the lack of them leaves you with one less thing to worry about before your big day.
-So, ensure to conduct the 5 medical tests listed above.